St Luke's Curriculum

 St Luke's School Curriculum INTENT

-- COMMUNICATION: To be able to communicate effectively with members of their community.
-To be able to read and write in everyday contexts.
+COMMUNICATION: To be able to communicate effectively with members of their community.
+To be able to read and write in everyday contexts and understand how to apply functional skills.

-- UNDERSTANDING MY WORLD: To develop an awareness of the world around us, including all forms of diversity and how to stay safe and healthy.
-To be able to use mathematical sckills functionally.
+UNDERSTANDING MY WORLD: To develop an awareness of the world around us, including all forms of diversity and how to stay safe and healthy.
+To be able to use mathematical skills functionally.

 St Luke's School Curriculum Journey